ryanrestine/HackTheBox_WriteUps/windows_machines/object_notes.md

 └─$ bloodhound
 ```

-Marking user oliver as 'owned' we see he has ForceChangePassword rights over user smith, who has GenericWrite privileges for user maria, who in turn has the GenericAll privilege over the domain admins group.
+Marking user oliver as 'owned' we see he has ForceChangePassword rights over user smith, who has GenericWrite privileges for user maria, who in turn has the WriteOwner privilege over the domain admins group.

 ![htb_object_bloodhound](../assets/object_assets/htb_object_bloodhound.png)